Charles Stross (again, in conversation with others).

 They're not entirely doom-y, you're dealing with SF authors and tech experts after all, but they do flag up the morass of environmental, economic and political problems coming up.

-As I walked to a pub on New Year's Eve, I was talking to @rae102011 about the search for a narrative of hope for these troubled times.
+As I walked to a pub on New Year's Eve, I was talking to a friend about the search for a narrative of hope for these troubled times.
 Who's on the bridge of the Good Ship, and where are they taking us?
 Do they have our consent?
 What is it that we can look forward to in the future?

 If I've remembered our conversation correctly, she pointed out that psychologically speaking there was nothing more corrosive than false hope.
 And in many senses we're still dealing with the hangover from the twentieth century - the utopian century par excellence - when a thousand isms pointed the way towards a better tomorrow.